Fyksesund

-Fyksesund (Fykse Sound) is a fjord in the municipality of Kvam in Vestland county, Norway.
-The 11 km long fjord is a branch of the main Hardangerfjorden.
+Fyksesund (lit.
+'Fykse Sound') is a fjord in Kvam Municipality in Vestland county, Norway.
+The 11 km long fjord is a branch off of the main Hardangerfjorden.
 It sits between the villages of Øystese and Ålvik, and it is surrounded by the Fyksesund Landscape Park.
 The fjord is spanned by the Fyksesund Bridge, which was opened by Crown Prince Olav in 1937.